 3) Best Seafood Dinner in Porto – Adega Bebe-Se Mal

 I have a thing for local food, and I make it a point to find places to eat that are popular with locals and aren’t expensive.

-A few years back I would have recommended you find such places when you’re actually there but things have changed because of internet.
+A few years back I would have recommended you find such places when you’re actually there but things have changed because of the Internet.

-While I’m waiting in the airports, or traveling on trains or buses, I spend time researching about some of the best restaurants that aren’t touristy, are rated very high and are affordable.
+While I’m waiting in the airports, or traveling on trains or buses, I spend time hunting for the best restaurants that aren’t touristy, are rated very high, and are affordable.

 One such restaurant that I found is Adega Bebe-Se Mal.
 We ate the biggest seafood dinner and everything was delicious.
 We ate octopus, big prawns, mussels and a lot of wine.
 It was all under 60 Euros for the three of us.

 Our timing was right when we visited this restaurant because we managed to get a table outside.
 I remember people starting queueing up for a table a little while after we had ordered.